-- It is very important you notify all of your close contacts that they may have been exposed to COVID-19, and the actions they can take to protect themselves and their loved ones. - You are encouraged to report your COVID-19 diagnosis (PCR or RAT confirmed, or symptoms consistent with COVID-19) to your employer or occupational health and safety department, as they may need to work with you to notify close contacts in the workplace. - All of your household members must self-isolate for a minimum of 5 days after their last contact with you, regardless of their vaccination status.
-Further information for close contacts, including household close contacts, can be found in the Close Contact Instruction Letter. - Please provide all close contacts with the Close Contact Instruction Letter. - If you have the Covid Alert app, you can also notify other app users you've been near, by going to the Test Results Website and following the instructions.
+- It is very important you notify all of your close contacts that they may have been exposed to COVID-19, and the actions they can take to protect themselves and their loved ones. - All of your household members (regardless of their vaccine status) must self-isolate while you are self-isolating.
+Further information for close contacts, including household close contacts, can be found in the Letter for Close Contacts of a Positive Tested COVID-19 Case. - Please provide all close contacts with the Letter for Close Contacts of a Positive Tested COVID-19 Case. - You are encouraged to report your COVID-19 diagnosis (PCR or RAT confirmed) to your employer or occupational health and safety department, or child's school or daycare, as they may need to work with you to notify close contacts in the setting. - If you have the Covid Alert app, you can also notify other app users you've been near, by going to the Test Results Website and following the instructions.